See Configuration: Authentication

-This document describes the various supported authentication methods.
+configure the various authentication methods.

 Static Token